nodejs/node/doc/api/events.markdown

 #### emitter.setMaxListeners(n)

-By default EventEmitters will print a warning if more than 10 listeners are added to it.
+By default EventEmitters will print a warning if more than 10 listeners are added for a particular event.
 This is a useful default which helps finding memory leaks.
 Obviously not all Emitters should be limited to 10.
 This function allows that to be increased.
 Set to zero for unlimited.